farm-ng/amiga-dev-kit/docs/dashboard/README.md

 9. Select all files in the mounted CIRCUITPY drive and delete them
 10. This will freeze the dash on the screen it was displaying.
 11. Drag and drop all extracted files from the downloaded firmware update.
-12. Make sure the `node_id.txt`, `main.py`, `boot.py`, & `app/` files land in the root of the CIRCUITPY drive (as below) and are not nested in a subfolder!
+12. Make sure to drop the `node_id.txt`, `main.py`, `boot.py`, & `app/` files directly into the root of the `CIRCUITPY` drive (as below).
+13. The firmware will **NOT** load if the files are nested in a subfolder.
-13. Power cycle your dashboard (disconnect & reconnect power) and check the basic functionality.
+14. Power cycle your dashboard (disconnect & reconnect power) and check the basic functionality.
-14. If all is as expected, you're good to go.
+15. If all is as expected, you're good to go.
 Just power down the dashboard, disconnect the debug cable, and enjoy your new features!

 **CIRCUITPY updated**